 The benefits of a section 21 notice are that there are only very limited circumstances when a tenant can defend s21 possession claims, such as if the notice itself is not valid (the most common form of defence).
 In usual circumstances the s21 procedure will be dealt with on paper and will not involve a hearing unless either the tenant raises an issue or a judge looking at the papers spots an issue and decides to list a hearing anyway.

-A section 21 notice cannot be served in the first 4 months of a tenancy, lasts for at least 2 months and cannot expire before the end of the fixed/assured term.
+A section 21 notice cannot be served in the first 4 months of a tenancy.
+Due to coronavirus legislation the notice period has been extended to 6 months and cannot expire before the end of the fixed/assured term.
 If the tenant remains in the property beyond then you are entitled to issue a claim.

 There are other important requirements to be considered before a valid section 21 notice can be served.
 We detail these within our eviction guide here.

 Our fixed fees are set out below.
 These only apply where we are instructed throughout.

 STEP 1; THE NOTICE

 Our fixed fees includes drafting a section 21 notice.
 To go ahead email the AST, Deposit prescribed information and terms and conditions, EPC and How to Rent Booklet to us at [email protected] and we will confirm next steps.

 Our fixed fee includes drafting and issuing the claim and is plus the court fee of £355.
 To go ahead email the AST, Deposit prescribed information and terms and conditions, EPC, How to Rent Booklet and section 21 notice to us at [email protected] and we will confirm next steps.